 Twenty-eight weeks after my injury, I finally ran my first 5k straight, without walking.
 I was overjoyed and grateful that I was finally seeing progress.
 But then I thought, I wonder where I’d be if I would have taken it slow and steady from the beginning.

 No regrets.
 I learned some powerful lessons about being gentle with my body.
 I’m learning to train my body to move more efficiently, engaging the right muscles to prevent future injury.
 But I can’t get over the irony of how my efforts to get better, stronger, faster, quicker, had the opposite effect.

 This lesson applies to so much of what we do.
 Our health, careers, finances, and relationships all suffer when we try to take too many shortcuts.
 That’s why diets rarely work and everyone isn’t a penny-stock-day-trading billionaire.
 Lasting success requires patience and hard work.Lasting success requires patience and hard work.
 Click To Tweet

 That doesn’t diminish the value of setting deadlines and shipping (as Seth would say).
 Slowing down is about thinking long-term and doing it right the first time.
 It’s being intentional and taking action on what’s right for you and your family.
 It’s loving your whole life and enjoying the journey.

 I’m curious, what areas in your life do you need to pull back, slow down, and refocus?
 Give yourself permission to take that one thing and think about how you can do it better, rather than faster.
 Focus on the long-term outcome instead of your short-term gain.
 Because the path to our best lives is a marathon, not a sprint.

 When have you been reminded that slow and steady wins the race?

-Share in the comments below or hop on over to our free private Facebook group.
+Share in the comments below or come let me know on Facebook.